wp-plugins/backwpup/readme.txt

 1. Job Page

 == Changelog ==
+= 1.6.0 =
+* new dropbox class to use all functions (download, delete, list)
+* added usefull inks in job edit page
+* renamed functions.php to resolve problems with false includes of other plugins
+* improvements

 = 1.5.5 =
 * Updatet AWS SDK to ver.1.2.6 for Amazon S3
 * Added AWS Regin "Northeast" (Japan)